Unity-Technologies/Animation-Instancing/README.md

 > Note:
 Before running the example, you should select menu Custom Editor -> AssetBundle -> BuildAssetBundle to build asset bundle.

+# Attachments:
+There's a attachment scene.
+It shows how to use the attachments.
+How to setup the object which hold the attachment?
+* Open the generator menu -> AnimationInstancing -> Animation Generator
+* Enable the attachment checkbox
+* Selece the fbx which refrenced by the prefab
+* Enable the skeleton's name to generate
+* Press the Generate button.